 Sharing allows you to work collaboratively and communicate your analysis with stakeholders.
 Use the following sections to get started with sharing content inside and outside your organization.

 1. Share your data

 Whenever you share content from ArcGIS Insights, you should always start by sharing your data.
-Sharing your data is a way to give other users access to your results and set up your other content, such as pages and workbooks, to be shared as well.
+Sharing your data is a way to give other users access to your results and set up your other content, such as reports and workbooks, to be shared as well.
 When you share your result datasets from Insights, you create a new feature service that is available to use in Insights or your organization.

-2. Share your page
+2. Share your report

 3. Share your analysis

 As you work in Insights, all of the steps in your analysis are recorded in a model.
 The model can be shared, making it easy to rerun your analysis or give other users access to your workflow.
 You can add a model to a page and update the datasets being referenced to either rerun the exact analysis, or rerun the analysis with different datasets.

 If you want to share your data, pages, and analysis all together, the best way to do it is by sharing your workbook.
 A shared workbook can be opened in a view-only mode or copied and opened with full editing privileges.